jasperlinsen/strappon-audio/README.md

 		]);
 	</script>

 Any audio events fired before the file is ready will be stacked and played consecutively as soon as the file is loaded in.
 You can check whether the file is ready by polling the `ready` variable.
-You can also redefine the `onready` as a function to be pulled when ready by passing a `{ready : function(){}` function on initialisation.
+You can also redefine the `onready` as a function to be pulled when ready by passing `{ready : function(){}}` on initialisation.

 ##API

 ###fn.INIT

 `var.init($url,$instances)`

 Initialise audio.

 `$url` {STR} Location of file.

 `$instances` {OBJ: {$name : {$start, $duration}}}: Object containing named objects with a start and duration (floats).

 ###fn.TRACK

 `var.track($url)`

 Initialise audio file.

 `$url` {STR} Location of file.

 ###fn.ADD

 `var.add($name,$start,$duration)`

 Add instance of audio.

 `$name` {STR} Name of this instance.

 `$start` {INT/FLOAT}: Point in track where instance starts (seconds).

 `$duration` {INT/FLOAT}: Length of instance.

 ###fn.PLAY

 `var.play($instance)`

 Play instance.

 `$instance` {STR} Name of instance to be played.

 ###fn.STOP

 `var.stop()`

 Stop audio.

 ###fn.LOOP

 `var.loop($instance)`

 Loop instance.

 `$instance` {STR} Name of instance to be looped.

 ###fn.CONSECUTIVE

 `var.consecutive($instances)`

 Play instances consecutively.

 `$instances` {ARRAY} Array consisting of either strings (to play one after the other), or other arrays ([$instance, $type]).

 `$instance` {STR} : Name of instance.

 `$type` {STR} : Play type (loop or play).